Chapter 7: Environmental Stewardship, Section 1: Environmental Rules and Requirements

 7-107B (1) Unregulated Material

 The special provisions may contain handling requirements, for example, to excavate by total depth, not in lifts.
 These requirements are included and must be followed because mismanagement of the soil could result in unintended misclassification of the soil and unnecessary hazardous waste generation.
-For more information about these special provisions, refer to the guidance on the Environmental Analysis SSPs intranet page.
+For more information about these special provisions, refer to the Environmental Analysis intranet page.

 7-107B (2) Regulated Material